 During this time, I approached my life the same way as I did my work.
 I greeted people with true warmth, and I genuinely saw light and potential in everyone.
 I wanted to help people treat each other well.
 I believed we all needed to understand each other.
 But, truthfully, I usually meant, you (a person with historically more access and power than most) needed to understand me (a person with experiences of violence and marginalization).

 I lived my life as a pretty typical East Coast liberal.
-I would passionately launch into Facebook comment takedowns, determined to get people to understand how they were hurting others, and I would distance myself from people based on their presumably more privileged identities.
+I would passionately launch into Facebook comment monologues, determined to get people to understand how they were hurting others, and I would distance myself from people based on their presumably more privileged identities.

 Deep down, I, like so many others, felt scared and misunderstood.
 In most of the jobs I had as a young adult, I experienced harassment and discrimination — from prying questions about my trans body, to constant misgendering, to sexual harassment and violence.
 The pain of my marginalization and isolation based on my sexuality and gender identity kept me in a defensive stance.
 I was a kind and welcoming person, always recognizable by my sunny disposition and smile, but I compartmentalized people: “I could never be real friends with a straight guy…. he just wouldn’t get me.”
 Whatever that means.
 It hadn’t occurred to me yet that, even though I understood how social institutions might treat us differently, maybe I didn’t really get him either.
 I had never thought to ask.